 Examine Fees in the Sales Contract

-- If you can get away with it, don't automatically agree to pay for a buyer's home warranty.
-If a buyer asks for certain reports such as a pest report or a roof inspection, put a cap on the repair costs such a report might obligate you to pay.
+- Home warranty: If you can get away with it, don't automatically agree to pay for a buyer's home warranty.
+If a buyer asks for certain reports such as a pest report or a roof inspection, put a cap on the repair costs that such a report might obligate you to pay.